AchimKern/poetry-managed-td/README.md

 ## using touch package manager
-On the `/demo/TPM` > Dependencies tab, under "Dependency" make sure its says "sphinx_rtd_theme" and press the  Add button.
+On the `/demo/TPM` > Dependencies folder, under "Dependency" make sure its says "sphinx_rtd_theme" and press the  Add button.
 This will install the new dependencies in a background thread (This can take a while)

 When the textport says `thread <<< TPM.add` its finished and you can look into pyproject.toml which now lists sphinx-rtd-theme as a dependency.